PhDN/NoCheat/userDocs.md

 It will be posted here if we cover more use cases and bring NoCheat to other platforms.

 ## How to run the software
-This is a work in progress as we still need to host a site.
+At the moment the site is not hosted.
+However, users can run it themselves by following the instructions from the [README](README.md#Self-Hosting_Instructions).

 ## How to use the software
 Once the web application opens, user can upload one or multiple text files.
+This can be done via clicking on the submission bar and uploading files from the computer, or by clicking the grey plus button and inserting the text manually.
+Clicking the blue submit button will create a new job, which will finish when the files are processed.
 Our model will parse through the files and return a message declaring if the text is human or AI generated.
 In some cases, model might require more information in order to make a decision.
+It requires at least 100 characters at a minimum.

 ## How to report a bug
 To report a bug, use github Issues with the following template: